 Caregiver Respite (#30-5/30-5a): Contracted services which offer temporary, substitute supports or living arrangements for care recipients in order to provide a brief period of relief or rest for caregivers.
-Assessments for caregiver respite services are conducted by senior care coordinators using the state’s established respite assessment form.
+Assessments for caregiver respite services are conducted by Senior Care Coordinators using the state’s established respite assessment form.
 (IIIB, IIIE and United Way funds)

-Caregiver Support Groups (#30-6/30-6a): Support groups are offered at Avamere Assisted Living Facility for Alzheimer and Parkinson’s disease.
+Caregiver Support Groups (#30-6/30-6a): Support groups are offered at Avamere Assisted Living Facility for Alzheimer’s disease and Parkinson’s disease.
 A care coordinator attends each meeting to promote family caregiver/care recipient services.
 (IIIE funds)

-Caregiver Supplemental Services (#30-7/30-7a): Incidental services and Supplies such as transportation, assistive technologies, emergency response systems, home modification, and incontinent supplies which complement the care provided by family caregivers.
+Caregiver Supplemental Services (#30-7/30-7a): Incidental services and supplies, such as transportation, assistive technologies, emergency response systems, home modification, and incontinence supplies, which complement the care provided by family caregivers.
 (IIIE and private funds)

-Preventive Screening, Counseling and Referral (#40-3): Providing education about benefits and a Medicare screening that is provided primarily by senior care coordination staff.
-Nutrition Screening and Education is completed upon initial assessment and at least annually for all Home Delivered Meal participants.
+Preventative Screening, Counseling and Referral (#40-3): Providing education about benefits, and a Medicare screening that is provided primarily by Senior Care Coordination staff.
+Nutrition Screening and Education is completed upon initial assessment, and at least annually for all Home Delivered Meal participants.
 (IIID Funding)

-Mental Health Screening and Referral (#40-4): The PHQ-9 and depression assessment is completed for the Program to Encourage Active and Rewarding Lives (PEARLS) program participants.
-Also, the Rosalynn Carter Institute’s Resources for Enhancing Alzheimer’s Caregiver’s Health (RCI REACH)

-uses a family caregiver assessment and PHQ-9 completed for family caregivers to assess eligibility of RCI REACH program.
-Consumers with high PHQ-9 scores are referred to the local mental health/suicide prevention programs at their request.
+Mental Health Screening and Referral (#40-4): The PHQ-9 and depression assessment is completed for the Program to Encourage Active and Rewarding Lives (PEARLS) participants.
+Also, a family caregiver assessment and the PHQ-9 are used to determine eligibility for the Rosalynn Carter Institute’s Resources for Enhancing Alzheimer’s Caregiver Health (RCI REACH) program.
+Consumers with high PHQ-9 scores are referred to local mental health/suicide prevention programs.
 (IIID Funding)

-Elder Abuse Awareness and Prevention (#50-3): Formal gatekeeper services have been provided through Metro ADRC until funds were eliminated.
+Elder Abuse Awareness and Prevention (#50-3): Formal gatekeeper services had been provided through METRO ADRC until funds were eliminated.

-However, CAT still serves as a gatekeeper for the utilities, post office, landlords, and other emergency service agencies due to their relationships with these agencies through all of CAT’s programs.
-CAT staff ensure timely referrals of all suspected abuse to the local Adult Protective Service (APS) office.
-If APS requests, a risk assessment is made by CAT’s care coordination staff.
+However, due to CAT’s close relationships with local agencies, including utility companies, the post office, landlords, and emergency service providers, CAT still receives reports from these community partners when abuse is suspected.
+CAT staff ensure timely referrals of all suspected abuse to the local Adult Protective Services (APS) office.
+If APS requests, a risk assessment is completed by CAT’s Care Coordination staff.
 (IV-E and partnerships)

 Reassurance (#60-3): Providing regular telephone calls to selected seniors to determine they are safe and well, determine if they need assistance, and provide reassurance.
 This program is currently inactive; volunteers will be recruited and trained to perform this service.
 (IIIB funds)

-Volunteer Recruitment (#60-4): Recruiting volunteers into positions to be of service to the agency and consumers.
+Volunteer Recruitment (#60-4): Volunteer recruitment is an ongoing process.
 (IIIB funds)

-Newsletter (#70-5): Quarterly newsletter providing support to family caregivers on self-care and nutrition provided by Human Investment Program Analyst.
+Newsletter (#70-5): Quarterly newsletters providing support to family caregivers on self-care and nutrition are provided by the Human Investment Program Analyst.
 (IIIB funds)

-Public Outreach/Education (#70-10): Providing public education about senior issues, to potential clients, services for the elderly through information booths at public events, senior centers, etc. (IIIB funds)
+Public Outreach/Education (#70-10): Providing public education about senior issues and services for the elderly is achieved through information booths at public events, senior centers, etc. (IIIB funds)

 Chronic Disease Prevention, Management/Education (#71): Providing group-delivered, evidence-based programs to help seniors manage their health and prevent illness and falls.
-This is a collaborative between CAT, OWN, Acumentra, Legacy Clinic, OHSU Clinic, CCMH, APD, and other care partners.
+This is achieved through a collaborative effort between CAT, the Oregon Wellness Network, Acumentra, Legacy Clinic, OHSU Clinic, CCMH, APD, and other care partners.
 (IIID Funding)

 Cash and Counseling (#72): Consumers are provided a stipend to obtain the supportive services needed.
 This is usually short-term assistance.
-Historically this has been used by consumers needing help in their home when moving, for a one-time cleaning to pass an NOHA inspection, or to help with minor home modifications in order to maintain independence.
-The consumer meets with a care coordinator to discuss their need and works with the care coordinator to establish the service needed.
+Historically, this has been used by consumers needing help in their home, e.g. for a one-time cleaning to pass a NOHA inspection when moving, or to help with minor home modifications in order to maintain independence.
+The consumer meets with a Care Coordinator to discuss their specific needs, and works with the Care Coordinator to establish appropriate services.
 (IIIB and private funds)